CasualJon/drinksTracker/utils/README.md

 To run the scripts (firewall, firewall-down, firewall-reload), remember to run as super user and to change the script itself to be executable (chmod +x firewall*)

+NB: by default, these scripts want to be stored at /etc/firewallsetup